Assassination of the Marquesses of Urquijo: Death of Escobedo

+Escape of Anastasio

-Javier Anastasio had been detained in January 1983 and his trial as participant in the murder was set for 21 January 1988.
+Anastasio had been detained in January 1983 and his trial as participant in the murder was set for 21 January 1988.
 However, a month before the trial he escaped to Brazil via Portugal, and since then his whereabouts have been unknown.

 The only sighting of him was seven years afterwards, when he was interviewed for television by Jesús Quintero in Brazil.
 In May 2010 the charges against him were withdrawn and the case was closed under the statute of limitations, 30 years having passed since the crime.

-In February 1990, Mauricio López-Roberts y Melgar, Marquess of Torrehermosa, was sentenced to ten years in prison for obstruction of justice.

 In 2010 Anastasio was interviewed for the first time for the magazine Vanity Fair in Buenos Aires.
 He denied having committed the crime.

+Conviction of López-Roberts

+In February 1990, Mauricio López-Roberts y Melgar, Marquess of Torrehermosa, was sentenced to ten years in prison for obstruction of justice.
+This related to his funding of Javier Anastasio's voyage to London on the night of the murder, and his refusal to reveal information about the involvement of Anastasio and Escobedo in the murder, which the court found he must have.

 Repercussions

 The Spanish media have accorded this murder more coverage than most other crime stories of any period.
 Hundreds of pages of press coverage appeared after the murder, during the trial, and after the suicide of the convict.
 Several books have been published about the case, among them Con un crimen al hombro.
 Yo maté a los marqueses de Urquijo ("With a crime on my shoulder: I killed the Marquesses of Urquijo": 1994), a biography of Escobedo by Matías Antolín, a personal friend.

-The case also inspired the film Solo o en compañía de otros ("Alone or in company": 1991), with Juan Ribó and Ana Álvarez, and an episode The crime of the Marquesses of Urquijo (2010) in the television series The footprint of the crime, on Televisión Española.
+The case also inspired the film Solo o en compañía de otros ("Alone or in company": 1991), with Juan Ribó and Ana Álvarez, and the episode The crime of the Marquesses of Urquijo (2010) in the television series La huella del crimen, on Televisión Española.